 The world we live in has changed substantially since the arrival of the Coronavirus.
-Everyone is adapting to a “new normal” with a heightened level of insecurity, since anyone we interact with might be a source of possible infection.
+Everyone is adapting to a “new normal” with a heightened level of insecurity.
+Anyone we interact with might be a source of possible infection.
 Each individual is making his or her own decision about safety each time they choose to interact with those outside their “bubble” of trusted persons.
 This is making photo id cards even more important.

 This creates a whole new set of challenges for businesses that depend upon face-to-face interactions between their staff and their clients.
 Everyone knows about the huge impact this has had on the restaurant and hotel industry.
 Businesses in the tourism industry have had to modify their operations substantially to address this new environment of fear and insecurity.
-Many new procedures have been put in place to allow their customers to feel secure and safe while eating out or traveling.
+Many new procedures are in place.
+Especially to allow their customers to feel secure and safe while eating out or traveling.

 One well-known and common method of providing reassurance to clients is the tried and trusted photo ID card.
-Through the ages, badges have been with us as a way to inform strangers of the role or responsibilities that someone has – for example, a police officer or security guard.
-In more recent times, the badge has been enhanced to also include credentials and qualifications, for example “Registered Nurse” or “Electrician”.
+Through the ages, badges have been with us as a way to inform strangers of the role or responsibilities that someone has.
+For example, a police officer or security guard.
+Badges now typically include credentials and qualifications.
+For example “Registered Nurse” or “Electrician”.
 And in today’s pandemic environment, badges are more important than ever.
 It is up to our badges to send a message of safety to those people your employees interact with.

 Photo Identification is a well-known and long-standing method for someone to quickly validate the authenticity of a person.
-These badges can be printed with additional information, specific to each organization, that sends a message of reassurance.
+Badges have additional information, specific to each organization, that sends a message of reassurance.
 Whether its about their training, their association with the company, their qualifications, or their health status, the photo ID card can be a valuable tool to communicate critical information, quickly and cheaply, to third parties.
 Check out our 12-Point Checklist to see how you can effectively implement an ID card policy in this time of insecurity.